Diversity, Equity, Inclusion and Belonging Committee

 • Share DEIB resources amongst colleagues.

-Engaged with Washington State High School & Middle School Students.
+Student Outreach.
+Collaborated with 29 Washington State High School & Middle Schools to complete over 50 presentations about the Physical Therapy profession.
 With the specific leadership of Rachel Jarvie, PT, DPT, and other Washington State Physical Therapy Professionals.

 • If you are interested in participating in future student outreach initiatives, please sign up here.
 If you have questions about getting involved or are looking for guidance on how to create a similar program outside of King County, please email Rachel Jarvie, PT, DPT.